A Final Picture from the Family Saga, “The Bird that Sang in Color”

 Posted by in The Art in "The Bird that Sang in Color" | 0 comments

-This is the final drawing in my series on the artwork that inspired The Bird that Sang in Color.
-The words on this drawing are lyrics from a song by Robin Williamson of The Incredible String Band.
-This pictures is mentioned during chapter four
+This is the final drawing in my series exploring the artwork that inspired The Bird That Sang in Color.
+The words woven into this piece are lyrics from a song by Robin Williamson of The Incredible String Band—music that plays a meaningful role

 Read more